jelmore1674/calculator/README.md

 > operate( '/', 100, 25) <br> Takes _'/'_ finds the operator function divide()
 > <br> Then runs the function _divide(100,25)_ <br> Outputting the result 4

+### Update 3

+Added the elements for the calculator in the _index.html_ file.
+Next up styling the calculator.